serenity-is/Serenity/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Browser Version [e.g. 22]

-**Serenity Versions
- - Serene Template Version (when reproduced on Serene Template)
- - Sergen Version (if required)
- - Installed Serenity Nuget Packages Versions (you can find them in csproj)

 **Additional context**
 Add any other context about the problem here.